sarahmjk/newsletter-signup/README.md

 # newsletter-signup
-newsletter using jQuery, heroku, js, html, css, bootstrap
+newsletter using jQuery, heroku, js, html, css, bootstrap, node

 it is connected to mailchimp so I can see the input you enter